 Circuit is a delivery management software that can be used by delivery teams to optimize their last-mile delivery processes.

 We spoke to two Circuit customers who use our software to efficiently and securely deliver prescription medication.

 One customer runs a bicycle courier service that delivers medication in a major metropolitan city.
-The other customer is Woodbridge Emergency Response Group, which formed in response to COVID-19 pandemic, to help its residents get their prescription drugs delivered directly to their homes and promote social distancing.
+The other customer is Woodbridge Emergency Response Group, which was formed in response to the COVID-19 pandemic, to help its residents get their prescription drugs delivered directly to their homes and promote social distancing.

 Below, we look at how those specific businesses (and how your delivery service) can use Circuit to plan routes, monitor drivers, track orders, and collect proof of delivery.

 By using these core delivery features, we will then show you how delivery services can cut down on resources (labor, fuel, etc.) and increase their margins.

 A quick note before we begin: Circuit offers both Circuit for Teams and a service for individual drivers.
 For this post, we focus on Circuit for Teams but if you’re running a delivery service that only requires a single driver, you may find what you need with the Circuit Route Planner.

 One of the more time-consuming aspects of making deliveries is planning your route.
 Often, new delivery services try to use free route planning tools like Google Maps.
 But these tools are severely limited in functionality.